ippas/imdik-zekanowski-gts/README.md

 [This script](jupyter-hail.slurm) was used to run jupyter notebooks with hail on prometheus.

 ### additional info:
 Naked and annotated vcf's for a single sample were exported on request.
-The notebook for the export is available[here](vcf_exports_for_Kuba.ipynb)
+The notebook for the export is available [here](vcf_exports_for_Kuba.ipynb)